prethink/Cs2Telegram/README.md

 #### Configuration
 path - ..\csgo\addons\counterstrikesharp\configs\plugins\Cs2Telegram\Cs2Telegram.json

+{
-Token - Key for interacting with the bot.
+  "Token": "", - Key for interacting with the bot.
-Admins - List of administrators.
+  "Admins": [], - List of administrators.
-WhiteListUsers - List of users who can use the bot.
+  "WhiteListUsers": [], - List of users who can use the bot.
 If the value is empty, all users can use the bot.
-ClearUpdatesOnStart - Clears commands that were invoked when the bot was not running.
+  "ClearUpdatesOnStart": true, - Clears commands that were invoked when the bot was not running.
-BotId - Unique identifier of the bot.
+  "BotId": 0, - Unique identifier of the bot.
 May be required if multiple bots are used in the same application.
-ServerCommandsMenuItems - List command for inline buttons
+  "ServerCommandsMenuItems": ["bot_add", "bot_kick"], - List command for inline buttons
+  "NotifyAdminOnConnectUser": true, - If true notify admins on connect new player on server "ShowCustomMenu": false, - If true show custom menu "CustomMenu": {
+    "ButtonName": "Custom Menu", - Name menu item in main menu "Message": "Custom Message", - Message in menu "Column": 1, - Count column in web links "WebMenuItems": [
+      {
+        "Name": "Google", - Name menu item
+        "Url": "Https://google.com"  - Link menu item
+      }
+    ]
+  },
+  "ConfigVersion": 3
+}

 # The result of the bot's work